 The ancient art of bell ringing has been with us for centuries.
-The sound of church bells provides the audible backdrop of English towns such as Berkhamsted, sounds the call to worship on Sundays, and rings out the sound of celebration at weddings.
+The sound of church bells provides the audible backdrop of English towns such as Berkhamsted, sounds the call to worship on Sundays, and rings out the sound of celebration at weddings and other national events.

 Bell ringing is an art, physical exercise and a mental challenge all in one, as well as a highly rewarding and social group activity.
 Come along and try it out!